atrocore/docs-old/modules/export-feeds-http-request.md

 # Export Feeds: HTTP Request

-When you don't want to export files every time and upload them to the web you may use `Export Feeds: HTTP Request` module.
-It will expot data from to you provide using HTTP protocol in appropriate form.
+When you don't want to export files every time and upload them to the web you may use the `Export Feeds: HTTP Request` module.
+It will export data from to you provide using HTTP protocol in appropriate form.

 > Note that you will still need `Export Feeds` module to import anything.